Hocnonsense/vcontact2/README.md

 aren't related, it just means they did not share a sufficiently significant proportion of their genes to be of the same genus. *They could very much be related at the subfamily or family level.* However, that's for the researcher to decide.

-## Citation

-If you find vConTACT2 useful, please cite our newly published article in Nature Biotech!:

-Bin Jang, H., Bolduc, B., Zablocki, O., Kuhn, J. H., Roux, S., Adriaenssens, E. M., … Sullivan, M. B. (2019).
-Taxonomic assignment of uncultivated prokaryotic virus genomes is enabled by gene-sharing networks.
-Nature Biotechnology. https://doi.org/10.1038/s41587-019-0100-8

-The theory and original code this work was based on:

-Bolduc, B., Jang, H. Bin, Doulcier, G., You, Z., Roux, S., & Sullivan, M. B. (2017). vConTACT: an iVirus tool to classify double-stranded DNA viruses that infect Archaea and Bacteria.
-PeerJ, 5, e3243. https://doi.org/10.7717/peerj.3243

-## Known Issues

-* The resume function is still a bit buggy.
-In the case of a job failure, please start *with a fresh* output directory.